 Nitrogen oxides (NOx) and non-methane volatile organic compound (NMVOC) emissions from 3.B Manure management and 3.D Agricultural soils – For some Parties to the Convention (such as the European Union member States), NOx emissions from 3.D Agricultural soils are included in reporting requirements but are excluded when calculating ERCs.
 NOx adjustment applications under ERCs for this source category are therefore not valid in the Convention.
 In NECD, emissions of both NOx and NMVOC from both 3.B Manure management and 3.D Agricultural soils are reported but are excluded when calculating ERCs.
 Adjustment applications under ERCs are therefore not valid for NOx and NMVOC from these source categories in NECD.

 Sources moved into/out of the national total – There may be examples of sources being reported in “6.B Other (not included in national total)”, and then moved to another NFR source that is included in the national total, or vice versa.
 These are often small sources but may be valid cases for adjustments under ERCs.
-Parties will need to assess whether the revision to reporting and the emission trends with time would mean that an adjustment under ERCs based on these changes would result in a beneficial change to achieving compliance and would therefore be a valid basis for an adjustment application.
+Parties will need to assess whether the changes in allocating sources to NFR categories and the emission trends with time would mean that an adjustment under ERCs based on these changes would be beneficial in achieving compliance and would therefore be a valid basis for an adjustment application.